What is NORM ?

 - Prevention of liability risks, etc.

-Mining for Rare Earths (REE) is another notable source of NORM, as certain minerals, such as Monazite, can contain radionuclides like Thorium.
+A notable source of NORM is mining for Rare Earths (REE), as certain minerals, such as Monazite, can contain radionuclides like Thorium.
 During the processing of these minerals, NORM residues are likely to accumulate.
-Although the production of Uranium and REE is particularly relevant in discussions about NORM, other mining for commodities such as tantalum and phosphates can also lead to NORM-related challenges if the ores contain radioactive accessory minerals.
+Other mining for commodities such as tantalum and phosphates etc. can also lead to NORM-related challenges if the ores contain radioactive accessory minerals.

 Furthermore, various sectors of industry, including oil and gas production, can encounter NORM issues, especially due to the potential formation of radioactive scales during production.
 Understanding the types and characteristics of NORM and developing appropriate management strategies is essential for ensuring safety and compliance across different industries and regions.